Signatures of spin-triplet excitations in optical conductivity of valence bond solids: Optical response of Mott insulator: electronic polarization mechanism

+and ${\bf v}'_{jk,i}$ and ${\bf v}'_{ki,j}$ are obtained by cyclic permutations of $ijk$ in ${\bf v}'_{ij,k}$.
+The above form of $\delta \mathcal{N}_i$ only describes charge fluctuation on a given triangle $ijk$.
+If the site $i$ belongs to several triangles as in the triangular and Kagome lattices, all possible triangular charge fluctuations should be combined for the correct form of $\delta \mathcal{N}_i$.
+Keeping this in mind, we construct the effective polarization operator as

-{It is worthwhile to note that the effective spin Hamiltonian and the polarization operators have their first non-trivial contributions at the second and third order {s} of the strong-coupling perturbation theory, respectively.}
+It is worthwhile to note that the effective spin Hamiltonian and the polarization operators have their first non-trivial contributions at the second and third orders of the strong-coupling expansion, respectively.